zlab-pub/wifi-ptp/README.md

-Wi-PTP
+Wi-Fi PTP (Wi-PTP)

-## Abstract
+## Brief

-Emerging mobile applications involving distributed control and sensing call for accurate time synchronization over wireless links.
-This paper systematically studies the performance of Precision Time Protocol (PTP) in today's Wi-Fi networks.
-We investigate both software and hardware PTP implementations.
-Our study uncovers the root causes of software PTP synchronization errors.
-We show that with fine-tuned system configurations and an online calibration procedure, software PTP can achieve reasonable accuracy with off-the-shelf Wi-Fi devices.
-Hardware PTP requires a PTP hardware timestamper clock not contained in Wi-Fi NICs.
-We propose a method to make use of the hardware TSF counter to emulate the PTP clock.
-Rigorous tests traversing various conditions show that both software and hardware PTP implementations can achieve a 1-μs level of accuracy in today's Wi-Fi networks.
+This project implements Precision Time Protocol (PTP) for Wi-Fi.
+Likely to be used in time-sensitive WLAN, UAV, etc., Original PTP is designed for LAN but it is possible to port it to Wi-Fi.
+The simplest way is to timestamp PTP packets in the NIC driver but is subject to several software uncertainties.
+This project makes use of the hardware TSF counter to emulate the hardware PTP clock like Ethernet NICs.
+A standard PTP clock interface is implemented in `ath9k`.
+Its performance is at 1 μs level.
+More details can be found in the [ATC'21 paper](https://www.usenix.org/system/files/atc21-chen.pdf).

 ![Wi-PTP Implementation Overview](figures/Wi-PTP-impl.png)